mattermost/docs/source/repeatable-processes/work-with-playbooks.rst

 Run metrics
 -----------

-The **Usage** tab in the playbooks dashboard provides run metrics for that playbook.
+The **Usage** tab in the workflow dashboard provides run metrics for that playbook.
 These metrics are available to all viewers.
 It's not possible to edit or add to these metrics.

 Webhooks
 --------